kondwa/DCSign/ReadMe.md

 The Digital Certificate Signing Toolkit.

-Note that the Certificate `oispr.p12` does not require a Certificate password
+Note that the Certificate `oispr.p12` does not require a Certificate password.